 I am afraid that in a short instant great calamity will follow.

 Every time I compare our nation with Japan, our neighbor in the east, brushwood and taste gall every day to wash off the previous dishonor.
-Ten thousand people, one heart, we shoulder the responsibility together.
-At the loss of our benefits and rights, we plan on recovery, and gradually work toward the prosperity of the nation and the peacefulness of our people.

 I feel truly ashamed by their strength and our weakness.